LegacyRobots/legacyrobots.github.io/_pages/about.md

 - E-Sports
     - Coaches, Pilots

-All applicants please fill out this form [https://forms.gle/J6GtbYnP1Dh6SwVV6](https://forms.gle/J6GtbYnP1Dh6SwVV6)
+All applicants will need to fill out an applicant form to be considered.
+Please contact us at [UCI.LegacyRobots@gmail.com](mailto:uci.legacyrobots@gmail.com) to apply!